Omar Suleiman (politician): Political career

-Suleiman was seen as a very close and trusted ally of former President Hosni Mubarak, sharing many of his views on key issues such as Iran, Egypt–Israel relations and the United States, and treatment of the Muslim Brotherhood.
-Although he was a military man who by law is not a member of Mubarak's National Democratic Party, he preferred suits to military uniforms (head of the EGIS is a civilian and accordingly does not wear a uniform) and was seen as a major link between Egyptian political and military elites.
-Due to his role in the regional political scene and the lack of an alternative candidate acceptable to Hosni Mubarak, some speculated that Suleiman would succeed Mubarak as President.
+Suleiman was seen as a very close and trusted ally of former president Hosni Mubarak, sharing many of his views on key issues such as Iran, Egypt–Israel relations and the United States, and treatment of the Muslim Brotherhood.
+Although he was a military man who by law is not a member of Mubarak's National Democratic Party, he preferred suits to military uniform and was seen as a major link between Egyptian political and military elites.
+Due to his role in the regional political scene and the lack of an alternative candidate acceptable to Hosni Mubarak, some speculated that Suleiman would succeed Mubarak as president.
 In particular, he was seen as the choice of the Egyptian military establishment.
 Suleiman denied any intent to run for election to the office.
 On 29 January 2011, he was named Vice President of Egypt during the civil unrest, ending a vacancy in the position that lasted almost 30 years.
 He was sworn in two days later.

 On 5 February 2011, a senior Egyptian security source denied reports of an assassination attempt on Omar Suleiman, saying there was no truth to them at all.
-Fox News reported that an unnamed official in the Obama Administration asserted there was an assassination attempt on Suleiman "soon after Suleiman was appointed", and claimed that it took the form of an attack on Suleiman's motorcade (it was latter proved that it happened).
+Fox News reported that an unnamed official in the Obama Administration asserted there was an assassination attempt on Suleiman "soon after Suleiman was appointed", and claimed that it took the form of an attack on Suleiman's motorcade.
 Wolfgang Ischinger, host of the Munich Security Conference and originator of the incorrect allegations, later said he "was led to believe that we had a confirmed report but in fact we didn't" and also added that the information had come from an "unsubstantiated source."
-Later on 24 February 2011, Foreign Minister Ahmed Abul-gheit confirmed that Suleiman had survived an assassination attempt on 4 February, when a group of unidentified men opened fire on Suleiman's car from a stolen ambulance in Cairo.
+Later on 24 February 2011, Foreign Minister Ahmed Aboul Gheit confirmed that Suleiman had survived an assassination attempt on 4 February, when a group of unidentified men opened fire on Suleiman's car from a stolen ambulance in Cairo.

 According to an interview with the Egyptian ambassador to the United States on 10 February 2011, Omar Suleiman became the de facto President of Egypt after President Mubarak transferred his power to Suleiman.
-The following day Suleiman announced Mubarak's resignation and governing power was transferred to the Armed Forces Supreme Council.
+The following day Suleiman announced Mubarak's resignation and governing power was transferred to the Supreme Council of the Armed Forces.
 According to the Egypt State Information Service, Suleiman subsequently ceased holding the office of Vice President.

 On 6 April 2012 Suleiman announced that he would be running for president, after some demonstration.
 Suleiman accused the Muslim Brotherhood of planning the assassination attempt on 5 February.
 Moreover, he accused them of some threats of "SLAIN if he run for the president" that he had received before running for it.
 Furthermore, the Brotherhood and some Islamists arranged a huge protest against Suleiman whose popularity had grown dramatically.